bugjam/hass-isolarcloud/README.md

 1. Create an account in the [Sungrow Developer Portal](https://developer-api.isolarcloud.com/)
 2. Create a new app
+3. Enable the "Authorize with OAuth2.0" setting and enter this Redirect URI: `https://bounce.e-dreams.dk/isolarcloud/` (See explanation below)
-3. Wait for Sungrow to approve your app
+4. Wait for Sungrow to approve your app
-4. When the app is approved, you can find the needed configuration details in the devloper portal
+5. When the app is approved, you can find the needed configuration details in the devloper portal

 ## Installation